q191201771/lalext/lal_website_english/README.md

 *If you want to build your own Docker image, refer to [Appendix - Building Your Own Docker Image](https://pengrl.com/lal/#/appendix?id=%e2%9c%92-%e6%9e%84%e5%bb%ba%e8%87%aa%e5%b7%b1%e7%9a%84docker%e9%95%9c%e5%83%8f)*

-#### ✒ Way 3, download the compiled binary executable
+#### ✒ Method 3: Downloading a pre-compiled binary executable

-lal provides compiled lal binary executables for `linux/macos/windows` platforms (in zip archive).
+lal provides compiled lal binary executables for  the Linux, macOS, and Windows platforms (in zip archive).
-Download from: [github lal latest release page](https://github.com/q191201771/lal/releases/latest) The downloaded file is run in mode 1 without further ado.
+Download from: [github lal latest release page](https://github.com/q191201771/lal/releases/latest) The downloaded file can be run as shown in method 1.

-### ▦ iii. lalserver using
+### ▦ iii.
+Using lalserver

-#### ✒ List of push and pull stream url addresses for each protocol
+#### ✒ List of push and pull stream URL addresses for each protocol

 Once lalserver is started successfully, you can start using it.
 As a streaming service, the main function is streaming data forwarding.
 For example:

-Use ffmpeg to push rtmp streams:
+Use `ffmpeg` to push RTMP streams:

 ```shell
 ffmpeg -re -i demo.flv -c:a copy -c:v copy -f flv rtmp://127.0.0.1:1935/live/test110